Taoula/Taskapp/README.md

 # Bugs
 2. Conditional schedule refresh
-3. text field message doesn't display after tasks are deleted
+3. "no inactive tasks" message doesn't appear in the field when tasks are deleted.
+Works fine when tasks are toggled between active and inactive.
 4. Set time toggle stays active and doesn't disable when the create task slideover is closed

 # Fixed Bugs